 Hong Lim Market & Food Centre

-Snake your way into Hong Lim Market & Food Centre and you’ll be treated to a sprawling two-storey food extravaganza.
-The food court is chock-loaded with some of Singapore’s most famous food stalls.
-There’s even a couple Michelin-starred gems here!
+Snake your way into Hong Lim Market & Food Centre, and you’ll be treated to a sprawling two-storey food extravaganza.
+The food court is chock-full of some of Singapore’s most famous food stalls.
+I even found a couple of Michelin-starred gems here!

 Nearest MRT station: Chinatown MRT (NE4), Exit G